hajczek/e-Cook-Book/Readme.md

 ### Useful additions:

 - for HTML5 - Grid system or Bootstrap - but is not necessary,
-- for JavaScript - jQuery, jQuery uploadprogress for upload images - http://www.nixbox.com/demos/jquery-uploadprogress.php.
+- for JavaScript - jQuery, jQuery uploadprogress for upload images - http://www.nixbox.com/demos/jquery-uploadprogress.php or some similar addition.

 ### Rules regarding the names of html elements:

 - use description what this element is or what is doing,
 - use camelCase.

-For example: 'titleOfRecipe', 'buttonDeleteImage', 'inputAddIngredientToList'.
+For example: 'titleOfRecipe', 'deleteImageButton', 'addIngredientToListInput'.

-If name is too long, you can shorten it, for example: 'inptAddIngrToList'.
-Remamber that name must be understood.